fossasia/loklak_webclient/README.md

 ##### Images

-Any images placed within `/app/images` will be automatically minified via imagemin, and the minified images will be placed within the `/build/images` directory.
+Any images placed within `/app/images` will be compressed via imagemin, and the compressed images will be placed within the `/build/images` directory when preparing for production.

 ##### Views